ndiego/genesis-columns-advanced/readme.md

 ### Changelog

 ##### Version 2.0.0
-* Complete plugin overhaul to comply with WP standards, substantially improve UI and make translatable
+* Complete plugin overhaul to comply with WP standards
+* Plugin is now fully translatable
+* Plugin is now completely standalone, does not require the Genesis Framework
-* Added two new column layouts
+* Added brand new UI for the TinyMCE popup
+* Added fifths
+* Added id and style attributes to all shortcodes

 ##### Version 1.1.0
 * Added class attributes to all shortcodes